LeXas778/AINutritionPlanner/README.md

 To run the web app.
 Download the whole project.
+Create `config.py` in project folder.

+`config.py:

+apikey = "YOUR_OPENAI_API_KEY"`

 Run cmd inside of the project.
 Run the command

 `"py main.py"`